So, what are Service Charges?Jeremy explains:

 “Many commercial leases will refer to Service Charges.
 These are costs incurred by the Landlord for running and maintaining shared parts of the building or estate, which the landlord can charge back to tenants.

 “Tenants will be responsible for all the Service Charges as outlined in their lease so it definitely will pay to make sure that you understand what you are responsible for so as to avoid a financial surprise in the future.”Service Charges can include: • Maintenance and repairs to shared areas, such as common stairwells and corridors.
 Tenants should note that this might also extend to areas outside the building, such as roofing and drains. • Building insurance. • Management charges to cover the fees of the landlord’s agents in connection with running the property or estate.

 How are Service Charges calculated?The charges are usually calculated in one of two ways: • Fixed – these will be a set percentage of the total anticipated service charges for the entire building. • Proportional – these will be based on the area of the tenant’s unit as a proportion of the total area of all the units.
-Mandy notes:
+Jeremy notes:

 “Although proportional Service Charges are the fairest way to apportion the costs, we also advise our clients to ensure that they are not liable for any additional costs if there are vacant units and that the landlord is liable to cover any shortfall in that instance.

 “It’s become increasingly common for Service Charges to include costs for shared services, such as a cleaner or gardener or to maintain a lift.
 This will apply even if they live on the ground floor and might never use the lift.
 However, tenants should take a broader view of the property and accept that some charges, although they do not directly benefit from them, will maintain both the quality of the property and attract future tenants.